open-mmlab/mmhuman3d/docs/smc.md

 SMC (SenseMoCap) is a file format designed with multi-camera multi-model support in mind.
 Each smc file is essentially a HDF5 database，made easy for cross-platform, cross-language support (h5py, H5Cpp).

-Each SMC file contains the following structure.
+Each SMC file contains **one** sequence of 4D human data, with multiple data modalities in the following structure.

 - ### *.smc (File)